-Saxon Shore Seaside Series 2018 - 10 Challenge Events in 10 days in South East Kent
+Saxon Shore Seaside Series 2019 - 10 Challenge Events in 10 days around the Kent Coast

 10 x 10 FAQ

-Can I run 10 marathons in 10 days?
+Can I run 10 half/full/ultra marathons in 10 days?

 It's tough, its hard work, but very achievable.
-It's mainly getting yourself to marathon level fitness, going a bit beyond that and then having the will power.
-Liking chocolate helps.
+It's mainly getting yourself to half/marathon/ultra type level fitness, going a bit beyond that and then having the will power.
+And liking the sea, and flat sea walls.
+And grey.
+And chocolate.
 You can do it.
 You just have to want to do it.
 A lot.
-We've got some really quite dull routes, on assorted surfaces, in the middle of winter.
+We've got some really dull routes, on hard surfaces, in the middle of winter.
 It'll be cold, possibly wet and bound to be windy.
 You've got to really want to do it.
 No its not the toughest running challenge in the world, its not even the toughest running challenge in Kent.
 Not even the toughest running challenge in November in Kent!
 That's Gatliff 50k that is far harder.
 We're mainly putting this on so for the eighth consecutive year I have a valid excuse not to do that.

 Are there time limits?